-To date, the commission has held six meetings, with the last occurring on Apr.
-26, 2023.
-A copy of all meeting agendas and additional materials including past reports can be found online.
-This semiannual report is made available to describe the accomplishments of the commission and each member agency and the status of each pending task.
+A copy of all meeting agendas, minutes, recordings and additional materials including past reports can be found online on ProtectingFloridaTogether.gov/BiscayneBayCommission.
+This Semiannual Report is made available to describe the accomplishments of the commission and each member agency and the status of each pending task.
 This includes:

-- Summary of any meetings since the last submitted semiannual report. - Attachment A Project Tracker: Update by the commission and member agencies of all projects and tasks designed to improve Biscayne Bay.
-This document is a living Excel document where all member agencies provide updates on their respective projects and tasks.
-Information on the spreadsheet primarily includes project name, description, project type and project status. - Attachment B Financial plan: Copy of the consolidated financial plan, inclusive of any necessary updates.
+- Summary of any meetings since the last submitted Semiannual Report. - Attachment A Project Tracker: Update by the commission and member agencies of all projects and tasks designed to improve Biscayne Bay.
+This document is a living Excel document updated as new information is available and reported by member entities.
+Information on the spreadsheet primarily includes project name, description, project type and project status. - Attachment B Financial Plan: Copy of the consolidated financial plan through 2023, inclusive of any necessary updates.
+An updated 2024 financial plan update will be available in the next semiannual report. - Attachment C Biscayne Bay Commission Strategic Plan: A strategic plan was approved by the commission on January 19, 2024, and includes strategies for three strategic goals including enhancing water quality monitoring, improving communication and outreach and addressing sources of nutrients and ecosystem restoration needs.

-The commission shall submit a semiannual report describing the accomplishments of the commission and each member agency, as well as the status of each pending task, to the Miami City Commission, the Miami-Dade County Board of County Commissioners, the mayor of Miami, the mayor of Miami-Dade County, the Governor, and the chair of the Miami-Dade County Legislative Delegation.
+The commission shall submit a semiannual report describing the accomplishments of the commission and each member agency, as well as the status of each pending task, to the Miami City Commission, the Miami-Dade County Board of County Commissioners, the mayor of Miami, the mayor of Miami-Dade County, the Governor and the chair of the Miami-Dade County Legislative Delegation.
 The report shall also be available on the Florida Department of Environmental Protection and Miami-Dade County websites.